Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ### Next Steps

-The tutorials link to each other in a specific order that should help you go progressively deeper into using APpoise.
+The tutorials link to each other in a specific order that should help you go progressively deeper into using ARpoise.

 1. Modify your existing layers in the [porPOIse](UsingPorPOIse.md) tutorial.